Search

 • Is Mexico City Benito Juarez the only airport in Mexico City?

 No, there are 3 airports in Mexico City.
-These are Mexico City Benito Juarez, Mexico City Toluca Intl and Mexico City Felipe Ángeles Intl.
+These are Mexico City Benito Juarez, Mexico City Felipe Ángeles Intl and Mexico City Toluca Intl.

 • What is the busiest day to depart from Mexico City Benito Juarez Airport?

-The day with the most flights departing from Mexico City Benito Juarez Airport is generally Wednesday, with an average of 10 flights leaving the airport.
+The day with the most flights departing from Mexico City Benito Juarez Airport in the past week was Sunday, with 1,174 flights leaving the airport.

 Everything you need to know about Mexico City Benito Juarez Airport flights